 If you haven’t properly implemented HTTPS using SSL (Secure Socket Layer signed by a digital certificate), then your customers may see warnings similar to these in their browser.
 What kind of impression are you giving?

-Why A Secure Web Site Matters
+A Secure Web Site Does Matter

 There are nearly two cyberattacks per minute and almost half of these target small business web sites.
 Nearly 90% of customers will leave a site if it isn’t secure.
 Only 54% of sites are secured, and that’s puzzling since Google has been advocating for SSL since 2017.

 If your web site isn’t under SSL, then all major browsers will show a warning designed to steer potential visitors away from your site.
 What will that loss of traffic mean to your business?

 Google’s algorithm favors HTTPS sites.
 If your site isn’t secure, a similar secure site will outrank you.

 How To Implement a Secure Web Site